 Like his predecessor, Leonard Lord, BMC chairman George Harriman was reluctant to develop two cars where one would do.
 Since the fifties, BMC had become notorious for badge engineering: selling the same basic product with minor variations under several different names.
 Since 1961, MG had been selling a facelifted Austin-Healey Sprite with the venerable Midget nameplate and ideas had been floating around since the late fifties for a bigger car that could be sold both as an MG and an Austin-Healey.
 Around the same time, BMC had started working on a new joint project, coded ADO 51/ADO 52, that would serve as both the Austin-Healey 3000 Mk 4 (the ADO 51) and a six-cylinder version of the MGB (the ADO 52).

 This proposal was not warmly received in Warwick.
-The ADO 51 was obviously an MGB: cost considerations prohibited any real styling or structural changes, so the only real differences between the ADO 51 and 52 were the grilles and trim.
+The ADO 51 was obviously an MGB; cost considerations prohibited any real styling or structural changes, so the only real differences between the ADO 51 and 52 were the grilles and trim.
 Healey’s son Geoff, the firm’s chief development engineer, worked dutifully with Syd Enever on the project, but without much enthusiasm.
-The Healeys considered the ADO 51 a hopeless case, a bastardized MGB and a poor excuse for an Austin-Healey.
+The Healeys considered the ADO 51 a hopeless case: a bastardized MGB and a poor excuse for an Austin-Healey.

 As was typical at cash-strapped BMC, development of the ADO 51/52 dragged on for more than three years.
 MGB sales were still robust, bolstered by the addition of the MGB GT hatchback coupe in the fall of 1965, but the Healey situation was coming to a head.
-In September 1966, the U.S. passed its first federal safety and emissions standards, scheduled to take effect January 1, 1968.
+In September 1966, the U.S. enacted its first federal motor vehicle safety standards, scheduled to take effect January 1, 1968.
 Since the existing Healey 3000 Mk 3 could not meet those standards, it would have to be withdrawn from the U.S. market by the end of 1967.
 Even the imminent demise of the big Healey was not enough to persuade Donald Healey, whose interest in applying his name to to the ADO 51 remained precisely zero.
 BMC finally relented and the project was canceled.

 Although the Healey-badged ADO 51 was dead, the ADO 52 received production approval in the fall of 1966.
 It was slated for introduction the following year as a 1968 model, dubbed MGC.